liferay/liferay-docs/develop/tutorials/articles/310-application-display-templates/01-implementing-application-display-templates.markdown

 ## Using the Application Display Templates API

-To leverage the ADT API, there are several steps you need to follow.
-These steps involve registering your portlet to use ADTs, defining permissions, and exposing the ADT functionality to users.
-You'll walk through these steps now:
+To leverage the ADT API, there are several steps you must follow.
+These steps involve

+- registering your portlet to use ADTs
+- defining permissions
+- exposing the ADT functionality to users

+You'll walk through these steps next.

 1. Create and register a custom `*PortletDisplayTemplateHandler` component.
     Liferay provides the